jagipson/prowlgo/README.md

 # prowlgo
 golang Interface to Prowl: Send Push Notifications to iOS Devices From Your go Application

-(detailed readme will follow for the moment please check the godoc documentation)
+(detailed readme will follow for the moment please check the godoc documentation at http://godoc.org/github.com/tweithoener/prowlgo)